balderdashy/sails/ROADMAP.md

   + If `sails.config.environment` is set to "production" and the `NODE_ENV` environment variable is not also set to production, Sails will log a warning.
     + ^^needs tests.

-+ More v1.0 info to come as it is finalized.

 &nbsp;
 &nbsp;